Peppermint: Production

-In 2022, world production of peppermint was 51,081 tonnes, led by Morocco with 84% of the total and Argentina with 14% (table).
+In 2023, world production of peppermint was 35,547 tonnes, led by Morocco with 78% of the total and Argentina with 20% (table).

-In the United States, Oregon and Washington produce most of the country's peppermint, the leaves of which are processed for the essential oil to produce flavourings mainly for chewing gum and toothpaste.
+In 2020, Oregon and Washington produced most of American peppermint, the leaves of which are processed for the essential oil to produce flavourings mainly for chewing gum and toothpaste.

 Chemical constituents

 Peppermint has a high menthol content.
 Dried peppermint typically has 0.3–0.4% of volatile oil containing menthol (7–48%), menthone (20–46%), menthyl acetate (3–10%), menthofuran (1–17%), and 1,8-cineol (3–6%).

 Peppermint contains terpenoids and flavonoids such as eriocitrin, hesperidin, and kaempferol 7-O-rutinoside.

 Oil

-Peppermint oil has a high concentration of natural pesticides, mainly pulegone (found mainly in "M. arvensis var. piperascens" [= Mentha canadensis], and to a lesser extent (6,530 ppm) in Mentha × piperita) and menthone.
-It is known to repel some pest insects, including mosquitos, and has uses in organic gardening.
-It is also widely used to repel rodents.
+Peppermint oil has a high concentration of natural pesticides, mainly pulegone found mostly in "M. arvensis var. piperascens" (Mentha canadensis), and to a lesser extent in Mentha × piperita and menthone.
+It is known to repel some pest insects, including mosquitos.